Ministry of Niger Delta Affairs

+The Ministry of Niger Delta Development formerly Ministry Of Niger Delta Affairs is one of the Federal Ministries of Nigeria.
+It focuses on the infrastructural development, environmental protection and empowerment of youths in the oil rich Niger Delta region.

-The Ministry of Niger Delta Affairs was announced by the then Nigerian President Umaru Yar'Adua on 10 September 2008.
+It was announced by the then Nigerian President Umaru Yar'Adua on 10 September 2008.

 History

 The new ministry would have a Minister in charge of the development of Niger Delta area, and a Minister of State in charge of youth empowerment.
 The existing Niger Delta Development Commission (NDDC) was to become a parastatal under the ministry.
 Yar'Adua said that the Ministry would coordinate efforts to tackle the challenges of infrastructural development, environment protection and youth empowerment in the Niger Delta.

 The Movement for the Emancipation of the Niger Delta (MEND) treated the announcement with caution, saying the new Ministry could be yet another avenue for corruption and political favoritism.
 Although the Delta region is the main source of government income, it is poor and poorly governed, suffering from violence and corruption.
 Activists have called for real government in the region, infrastructural development and jobs.
 Human rights activists are concerned that the new bureaucracy will stall progress in addressing these issues.

 In December 2008, Yar'Adua appointed Ufot Ekaette as Minister of Niger Delta Affairs and Godsday Orubebe as Minister of State.
 The Permanent Secretary was Dr. Yahaya A. Abdullahi.
 In July 2009 Yar'Adua appointed Larry Koinyan of Bayelsa State, a retired Air Vice Marshal, as the new chairman of the NDDC.
 In August 2009, the Ministry held a job fair in Abuja attended by over 30 companies.
 The ministry claimed that over 11,000 jobs and training offers were secured during the fair.
 In November 2009, President Yar'Adua proposed to allocate N64bn to the Niger Delta ministry for its 2010 budget.
 Defending the proposed budget in December 2009 before the Senate Committee on Niger Delta, chaired by Senator James Manager, Obong Uffot Ekaette explained that the ministry had difficulties achieving targets in 2009 because the N19.5bn allocated for its projects was unevenly spread.
 Ex-militants have protested the award of contracts to companies from outside the region, indicating that these projects may be disrupted by aggrieved local people.

 Peter Godsday Orubebe was appointed Minister of Niger Delta on 6 April 2010, when Acting President Goodluck Jonathan announced his new cabinet.
 A March 2012 report in the Vanguard indicated that relatively little had been accomplished in the first four years.
 Projects to improve roads, build skills acquisition centers and improve water and electricity supplies were far behind schedule.
 Large amounts had been budgeted and spent for projects related to waterfront development including dredging and port development but nothing tangible had been done.
 There was also a large gap between federal promises and amounts released.
 A spokesman for the ministry said the priority would be on completing existing projects rather than starting new ones.
 The ministry denied allegations of project duplication.